 (1) A solid waste exhibits the characteristic of ignitability if a representative sample of the waste has any of the following properties:

-(i) It is a liquid, other than an aqueous solution containing less than 24 percent alcohol by volume, and has a flash point less than 60 degrees Celsius (140 degrees Fahrenheit).
-Flash point must be determined by a Pensky-Martens Closed Cup Tester Materials Standard D-93-79 or D-93-80; or a Setaflash Closed Cup Tester, using the test method specified in the American Society for Testing Materials (ASTM) and the test method specified in ASTM Standard D-3278-78; or as determined by an equivalent test method approved by the commissioner as set forth in section 370.3(b) of this Title (see section 370.1[e] of this Title).
+(i) It is a liquid, other than an aqueous solution containing less than 24 percent alcohol by volume, and has a flash point less than 60 degrees Celsius (140 degrees Fahrenheit), as determined by a Pensky-Martens Closed Cup Tester, using the test method specified in the American Society for Testing Materials (ASTM) Standard D 93-79 or D 93-80 (see section 370.1[e] of this Title); or a Setaflash Closed Cup Tester, using the test method specified in ASTM Standard D 3278-78 (see section 370.1(e) of this Title).

 (ii) It is not a liquid and is capable under standard temperature and pressure, of causing fire through friction, absorption of moisture or spontaneous chemical changes and, when ignited, burns so vigorously and persistently that it creates a hazard.